iqebana/Windows-Legacy-Active-Desktop-Wallpaper-Autofill/README.md

 An HTML page powered by Javascript to make wallpaper autofill work on older legacy versions of Windows that support Active Desktop like Windows 2000, XP, etc.
 *Only been tested on Windows 2000 Professional, but it should work on other versions that support Active Desktop.*

+It's a simple little project that I made after installing Windows 2000 for the sake of nostalgia.
+The way Windows 2000 handled wallpapers left a lot to be desired, so this happened.

 ## How to use
 - Place the HTML file in any folder you wish.
 - Place a copy of the image file you wish to use as a wallpaper in the same folder.
 The size and aspect ratio does not matter.